 4. Many Lawyers Feel They Are Not Paid Well Enough

-Most lawyers work privately, at firms.
-While they get to charge clients by the hour, they also have to put in great efforts to research their cases in libraries and online databases, prepare meticulous paperwork, keep their clients happy and well-advised, and, of course, appear in trials.
+Most lawyers work privately, or at firms.
+While they get to charge clients by the hour, most consider the pay doesn’t match the efforts they put into research, meticulous paperwork, keeping their clients happy and well-advised, and appearing in trials.

-The same Martindale-Avvo report also found that while 63% of attorneys believe they are fairly compensated for their work, 37% believe they are financially underpaid.
+• 63% of attorneys believe they are fairly compensated for their work, while 37% believe they are financially underpaid.

 5. A Law Career Is Difficult